Neuroterus quercusbaccarum: Galls

 The spangle gall generation on the underside of the oak leaves are flat discs, with a distinct central elevation, slightly hairy, yellow-green at first and reddish later, attached by a short stalk.
 These galls are up to 6 mm in diameter, unilocular, unilarval with a whitish or yellow undersurface; they mature in September, detach and fall to the ground before the leaves themselves.
 The larva continue to develop in the fallen spangle and, protected by the leaf layer, they overwinter.
-Any Spangle galls that remain attached to the leaves dry up and die.
+Any spangle galls that remain attached to the leaves dry and die.

 The smooth surfaced currant gall generation appears in April and lay unfertilised eggs in the staminate catkins or occasionally the developing young leaves.
 The resulting spherical galls are around 4 mm in diameter, unilocular and unilarval, green at first, maturing through pink to red, therefore closely resembling redcurrants.

 Several different spangle type galls are found on oak leaves so close inspection is required for proper identification.

 The suckers at the base of older trees are often more heavily infested than the mature tree foliage.
 This may be due to the poor flying abilities of N. quercusbaccarum or it may relate to the physiological age of the leaves.

 The spangle galls are sometimes misidentified as scale insects.